-Ah shaving, who doesn’t love the feel of smooth skin after shaving?
-Shaving is one of the things that makes us feel good about our bodies.
+Ah, shaving, who doesn’t love the feel of smooth skin after shaving?
+Shaving is one of the things that make us feel good about our bodies.
 Shaving the underarm especially if you are going to wear tank tops or outfits with no hands, shaving the bikini area, shaving the beard or any part of the body all make us feel good.

 Here are a few tips to prevent bumps and ingrown hairs after shaving.

 Exfoliating removes dead skin cells from the body, so exfoliating before shaving will remove all the dead skin cells and toxins from your skin.
 This will provide a smooth and clean surface for the razor to remove the hair from your skin.
 It is not advisable to exfoliate after shaving because your skin becomes very sensitive after shaving and you might even have some cuts.
 So it is best to exfoliate before shaving.